reuniware/Python_JS_Security/IpRotationTor/readme.md

 Project about ip rotation with TOR

-Install tor browser
+Install tor browser + add path to tor.exe in environment variable Path (for user or system)

 Install chromedriver

-Modify code
+Modify code (for chromedriver path)

-Use it !
+Start Tor Browser

+Run the script

+You will have IP rotation and will be able to generate traffic for eg. a Youtube Video ;)